jingjingyan1/jingjingyan1/README.md

 ## The Combination

 My day job is preclinical drug development.
-I've led bioanalytical strategy for various programs, developed LC-MS/MS methods for drug quantification, and ran PK/biodistribution studies across liver, kidney, heart, lung.
-Made candidate drug investment decisions based on ADMET data I generated.
+I've led bioanalytical strategy for various programs, developed LC-MS/MS methods for drug quantification, and run PK/biodistribution studies across liver, kidney, heart, and lung, generating the ADMET data that informed candidate drug investment decisions.

-On the side, I built GNN models that predict the molecular properties I used to measure experimentally.
-Designed interpretability frameworks for transformer models.
-Understand both what ADMET data means for a drug program and how to build models that predict it, so I can ask the right questions when building models and evaluate predictions with the skepticism of someone who has generated ground-truth data.
+On the side, I've built GNN models that predict the same molecular properties I used to measure experimentally, and designed interpretability frameworks for transformer models.
+Knowing what ADMET data means for a real drug program helps me ask the right questions when building models and evaluate predictions with the skepticism of someone who has generated the ground-truth data.

 ---